nic0pad/poch_lib/README.md

 ## local server

+To run the website in a static HTTP server, run this command:
 ```
 npm run dev
 ```
+and go to this url http://127.0.0.1:8080/ to see the website.

 Press Ctrl-C to stop local server.

+***

+# Development

 ## sass

+If you modify scss file, you need to compile to update css file with this command:
 ```
 npm run sass
 ```